The attitudes of young people towards sustainable transport

 Full project title: The attitudes of young people towards transport in the context of climate change

-Sponsor: Faculty of the Built Environment, UWE Bristol
+Sponsor: Faculty of the Built Environment (now known as the College of Arts, Technology and Environment), UWE Bristol

 Research student: Tilly Line